 - Keep your email width to no more than 650 pixels

 - Use alt text with your images.
 If the images don’t load on a mobile email client, subscribers will still have a description of the image.
 (Plus this makes your emails more accessible.)
+This is especially important if you need to comply with the Americans with Disabilities Act (ADA).
+You can click here to learn more about ADA email compliance here.)

 - Use image blocks instead of inserting an image into a text block